1889: When it all started

 1980s: Becoming employee owned and adding a new division

-In 1989, Don Rogers retired and Mike Kunce assumed presidency.
-It was Mike Kunce who established Armstrong Garden Centers as a 100 percent employee-owned company.
+In 1989, Don Rogers retired and Mike Kunce became President.
+It was Mike Kunce who established Armstrong Garden Centers as an employee-owned company.
 In an ongoing effort to maintain high horticultural standards, a growing division was added, Armstrong Growers.
 This allows for full control of plant quality from start to finish.

 1990s: Expanding locations and expertise